 May 18, 2018

-Essentially, an eyeglass prescription contains three distinct numerical values: sphere, cylinder and axis.
-There is a fourth, called the ‘ADD’ power which is for bifocal or progressive lenses, but I want to focus on the other three.
+Essentially, an eyeglass prescription contains three distinct numerical values: sphere, cylinder, and axis.
+There is a fourth, called the ‘ADD’ power which is for bifocal or progressive lenses.
+I will focus on the other three.

 The ‘SPHERE’ is the number that indicates whether you are nearsighted (myopia) or farsighted (hyperopia).
-Myopia and hyperopia are determined by the axial length of the eye — in plain terms, the measurement from the front of the eye to the back of the eye.
+The axial length of the eye determines myopia and hyperopia.
+In plain terms, the measurement from the front of the eye to the back of the eye.
 Myopia is written with a (-) sign in front of the power and hyperopia is written with a (+) sign in front of the power.

 The ‘AXIS’ is related to the cylinder curvature and shows the direction of where the eye is curved.